lbryio/lbry.com/content/faq/how-to-find-lbry-log-file.md

  **lbrynet.log files may contain your IP address.
 While sharing this is not inherently dangerous, if you desire maximum privacy please mask it before posting to public websites.**

 ## Windows
-1. Open Explorer.
+1. Open File Explorer.
-1. Type `%appdata%/lbrynet` (or `%localappdata%/lbry/lbrynet` if you originally installed v0.14 and up) into the address bar and click Enter.
+1. Type `%appdata%\lbrynet` (or `%localappdata%\lbry\lbrynet` if you originally installed v0.14 and up) into the address bar and click Enter.
 2. Here you will see the `lbrynet.log` file and any archives.

 ## MacOS